Payment service provider

-A payment service provider (PSP) is a third-party company that assists businesses to accept electronic payments, such as credit cards and debit cards payments.
+A payment service provider (PSP) is a third-party company that allows businesses to accept electronic payments, such as credit card and debit card payments.
 PSPs act as intermediaries between those who make payments, i.e. consumers, and those who accept them, i.e. retailers.

+They will often provide merchant services and act as a payment gateway or payment processor for e-commerce and brick and mortar businesses.
+They may also offer risk management services for card and bank based payments, transaction payment matching, digital wallets, reporting, fund remittance, currency exchange and fraud protection.
+The PSP will typically provide software to integrate with e-commerce websites or point of sale systems.

 Operation

 PSPs establish technical connections with acquiring banks and card networks, enabling merchants to accept different payment methods without the need to partner with a particular bank.
 They fully manage payment processing and external network relationships, making the merchant less dependent on banking institutions.

 PSP can also offer risk management services for card and bank based payments, transaction payment matching, reporting, fund remittance and fraud protection.
 Some PSPs provide services to process other next generation methods (payment systems) including cash payments, wallets, prepaid cards or vouchers, and even paper or e-check processing.

 PSP fees are typically charged in one of two ways: as a percentage of each transaction, or as a fixed cost per transaction.

 US-based online payment service providers are supervised by the Financial Crimes Enforcement Network (or FinCEN), a bureau of the United States Department of the Treasury that collects and analyzes information about financial transactions in order to combat money laundering, terrorist financiers, and other financial crimes.

 European payment service providers are supervised based on the European Payment Services Directive.